Last Updated on

 In practical terms, abstaining from sex or masturbation does not improve performance, but may slightly increase testosterone.

-The purpose of masturbation is to ejaculate, and many people believe that the process of ejaculation can actually lower testosterone.
+The purpose of masturbation is to ejaculate.
+With many people believing that the process of ejaculation can actually lower testosterone.

 It makes sense when you think about it.